 The second option is third-party selling, which is what brands and vendors do through the Seller Central platform.
 Instead of selling directly to Amazon, you sell to your customers directly.
 Amazon marketplace sellers have more control over your marketplace inventory, branding, advertising, pricing, and customer service issues.
 You will have access to more logistics and fulfillment options (including Amazon FBA, FBM, dropshipping, etc.) as well as quick payment terms, so you are paid as soon as you make a sale.

 Since you're probably selling your products through Amazon already, we won't dive too deep into the account setup process.
 Fortunately, Amazon Seller Central makes it easy for brands to get started on the platform.
 Here’s the info you need to create an account:

-Creating an account is just the first step, though.
-The trick is leveraging the platform to increase sales.
+Creating an account is just the first step, though—the trick is leveraging the platform to increase sales on Amazon.
 While Amazon does most of the work to connect you to customers, there are many opportunities to build your bottom line.
 More on that in the next section.

 When you are selling via Seller Central, you have various shipping options available to ship items directly to your customers.
 Whether you’re shipping from your warehouse or leveraging e-commerce dropshipping businesses, the best way to go is to use Amazon FBA (Fulfillment by Amazon).
 With FBA, you pay Amazon to store, pack, and ship the items for you.
 In some situations, FBA is better (especially if you want to be an Amazon Prime Seller), although you'll have to crunch the numbers to see how it affects your margins.